KvanttoriOy/ghwh/README.md

   // only execute commands if push was to 'master' branch "branch": "master",

-  // use no secret validation with the webhook (unsafe) "secret": "",
+  // Secret value configured in the GitHub webhook (use "" to disable validation) "secret": "changeme",

   // commands to execute (in order) when a webhook is received "commands": ["git pull", "npm i", "npm run build", "npm start"]